greatcyan/portfolio/README.md

 - **Local Server / On-Premises Data Gateway** – Connect on-premises databases, Excel, and other local files securely to Power BI
 - **Azure Blob Storage** – Access and analyze large datasets stored in cloud storage for scalable reporting and analytics

-## Project Lifecycle & Delivery Approach
+## Delivery Approach
 I follow a structured and collaborative approach to ensure successful project execution from start to finish:
 - **Requirements Gathering**
-  Engage with stakeholders to understand objectives, pain points, and desired outcomes.
-Translate business needs into clear, actionable data requirements.
+  Collaborate with stakeholders to capture objectives and translate them into actionable data solutions.
 - **Development**
-  Leverage tools like Power BI, Power Automate, Power Apps, SharePoint, and Microsoft Fabric to design and build scalable, intuitive solutions—prioritizing clarity, performance, and user engagement.
+  Design and build scalable dashboards and end-to-end data workflows (ETL, pipelines, and reporting) using Power BI, Power Platform, and Microsoft Fabric.
-- **User Training**
+- **User Enablement**
-  Conduct hands-on training sessions and create user-friendly documentation to support seamless adoption and promote self-service analytics.
+  Train users and provide documentation to promote self-service analytics and adoption.
-- **Deployment**
-  Manage smooth rollouts by integrating solutions into existing business environments with minimal disruption.
-- **Maintenance & Support**
+- **Deployment & Support**
-  Provide ongoing support, performance optimization, and iterative improvements based on user feedback and evolving business requirements.
+  Ensure smooth rollouts, maintain solution performance, and implement iterative improvements based on feedback.

 ## Key Projects
 While I have completed numerous projects, I selectively showcase only my best work.